9 Essential Skills You Must Master Before Becoming A Seriously Skilled Conversational Hypnotist – 2ND EDITION

 Needless to say, you want to be like the former group.
 You want to be the one who communicates a sense of trust, a sense of calm, a sense of comfort and security.

-It’s all tied in with H+ and with going first.
+It’s all tied in with H+, as one of the key conversational hypnosis techniques and with going first.

-Part 2: Tried And Tested Hypnosis Principles That Really Work
+Part 2: Tried And Tested Conversational Hypnosis Techniques and Principles That Really Work

 4. The ABS Formula